Ergonomic Office Workstation Set-up

-Ergonomic equipment can be used for injury prevention and in improving an employee’s health and well-being.
-Our aim is help reduce ergonomic risks in the workplace.
+Ergonomic equipment can be used for injury prevention and improving an employee’s comfort, productivity and well-being.
+Our aim is to help reduce ergonomic risks in the workplace.

 Ergonomic Office Workstation Set-Up

-If your keyboard is not adjustable, adjust your chair armrests to be just below your elbows.
+If your keyboard is not adjustable in height, adjust your chair armrests to be just below your elbows.
 Support your forearms so that they are horizontal to the floor.
-Also, if your keyboard is not adjustable, then adjust your chair height so that the armrest is at the same height or just a bit higher than the keyboard.
+Also, if your keyboard is not adjustable, then adjust your chair height so that the armrests are at the same height or just a bit higher than the keyboard.
 Use a footrest if your chair is too high to place feet flat on the floor or if your legs are sloping downward.

 Tilt chair to an upright position to what is comfortable.
 Recline or stand up when talking on the phone.